-International law also states in the form of the International Maritime Dangerous Goods Code (IMDG Code, Paragraph 184.108.40.206) ‘all shore-side staff engaged with the transport of dangerous goods intended to be transported by sea to receive training commensurate with their responsibilities’.
-Equally, the European Agreement Concerning the International Carriage of Dangerous Goods by Road (ADR, Paragraph 1.3.1) requires all participants ‘whose duties concern the carriage of dangerous goods shall be trained in the requirements governing the carriage of such goods appropriate to their responsibilities and duties‘.
+International law in the form of the International Maritime Dangerous Goods Code (IMDG Code, Paragraph 126.96.36.199) requires ‘all shore-side staff engaged with the transport of dangerous goods intended to be transported by sea to receive training commensurate with their responsibilities’.
+Exactly which staff receive training and to what level is the responsibility of the employer.
+Equally it is the employers responsibility to make sure that untrained staff only work with dangerous goods when under the direct supervision of a trained person.